 Abstract

-An abstract is basically the summary of the research report written in a concise and comprehensive manner.
-Abstracts are written in the continuous form (don’t write in note form) and aims to cover the summary of the research using about 150 words.
-An ideal abstract should be able to answer the following questions:
+An abstract is basically the summary of the report, written in a concise and comprehensive manner.
+Abstracts are written in continuous form, not as a note. ย The abstract should be about 150 words.

 - What is the rationale for research?